HTTPArchive/almanac.httparchive.org/src/content/en/2025/cookies.md

 ## Introduction

 [Cookies](https://developer.mozilla.org/docs/Web/HTTP/Cookies) allow websites to save data and maintain state information across HTTP requests, a stateless protocol.
-Web applications use cookies for several purposes, like authentication, fraud prevention and security, or remembering preferences and user choices, etc. However, ever since their introduction in the mid-1990s, cookies have also played a dominant role in online tracking of web users.
+Web applications use cookies for several purposes, like authentication, fraud prevention and security, or remembering preferences and user choices, etc.
+However, ever since their introduction in the mid-1990s, cookies have also played a dominant role in online tracking of web users.

-Over the years, browser vendors such as Brave, Firefox, and Safari have imposed restrictions, partitioned, and removed third-party cookies.
-While Chrome initially appeared to follow in these same steps by announcing <a hreflang="en" href="https://blog.chromium.org/2020/01/building-more-private-web-path-towards.html">plans to block all third-party cookies</a>, several delays and postponements later, Google eventually decided to <a hreflang="en" href="https://privacysandbox.com/news/update-on-plans-for-privacy-sandbox-technologies/">maintain their current approach in Chrome</a>.
-As a result, cookies—the focus of this 2025 Web Almanac Chapter—remain an essential component in today's web landscape.
+Over the years, browser vendors such as Brave, Firefox, and Safari have imposed [restrictions, partitioned, and removed third-party cookies](https://developer.mozilla.org/docs/Web/Privacy/Guides/Third-party_cookies#how_do_browsers_handle_third-party_cookies).
+While Chrome initially appeared to follow in these same steps by announcing <a hreflang="en" href="https://blog.chromium.org/2020/01/building-more-private-web-path-towards.html">plans to block all third-party cookies</a>, several delays and postponements later, Google eventually decided to <a hreflang="en" href="https://privacysandbox.com/news/update-on-plans-for-privacy-sandbox-technologies/">keep third-party cookies unrestricted and let users decide to disable them in Chrome</a>.

 In the chapter below, we measure and report on the prevalence and structure of web cookies encountered on the webpages visited by the HTTP Archive crawl of July 2025.
 The majority of these results, except when mentioned otherwise, are for the top one million (top 1M) most popular websites according to their rank in the Chrome User Experience report (i.e., CrUX rank).
-Results are also shown for both desktop and mobile devices; although, in practice for our results we rarely any significant difference between the two types of devices.
+Results are also shown for both desktop and mobile devices; although, in practice for our results we rarely notice any significant difference between the two types of devices.

 ## Background

 To avoid repetitions and overlap with concepts and definitions already explained in the 2024 Cookies chapter, we refer interested readers to last year's [Definitions section](../2024/cookies#definitions) for (a) an overview of the different types of cookies and (b) the privacy and security risks they can pose.

-{# TODO check that links to 2024 chapters are correct #}

 {# TODO resolves all todos left in document #}